 Responsibility >> The choices you

-kingdoms of light and darkness, since they conflict with each other.
+kingdoms of light and darkness, since they cancel each other.
 If any

-Christian thinks he has the choice to do righteousness, he is wrong.
+Christian thinks he has a choice to do righteousness, he is wrong.
 Our only

 real choice is to obey Christ.
 Any other choice is sin of a worse kind than

 the unbeliever.
-Before Christ our bondage was natural in that everyone is in
+Before Christ our bondage was natural in that we were sinners in

 commits sin, but the Christian who lives and walks in sin is walking on thin